practicingruby/practicing-ruby-paid/posts/gregory/002-sticky-problems.md

 ### Lesson 3: Let real use cases be your guide, not imagined scenarios

-In his various outbursts, the judge pointed out lots of different things that he felt my Table code should do.
+In his various outbursts, the judge pointed out lots of different things that he felt my `Table` code should do.
 Here is a short list of them, for those who haven't been keeping track:

 * Should be able to set column data types (i.e. convert a column that contains numeric strings into numeric values)
 * Should be able to deserialize array-of-array datastructure from JSON
-* Should provide a way to match a single record rather than calling .first on the array returned by Table#where
+* Should provide a way to match a single record rather than calling `first()` on the array returned by `Table#where`
 * Should preserve data ordering explicitly
 * Should support both by column and by row access
 * Should be able to rename columns